LearnersGuild/guide/Dynamic_Tensions/Growth.md

 - Practice [Radical Honesty](/Practices/Radical_Honesty.md)

+## Look & Feel

-First: **A genuine love for and pursuit of truth**
+### A genuine love for and pursuit of truth**

 We deliberately remove obstacles to truth telling.
 We welcome mistakes as long as there is authentic and vulnerable reflection as well as personal responsibility.
 We are 100% transparent to each other and our stakeholders, and as open as we can be to the public without compromising our purpose (for example, we might choose to keep a certain expansion plan private from the public in order to maintain a competitive advantage in a new market).

 ### Building Trust with Truth